Medically reviewed on Jun 7, 2018

 What is Raspberry?

-The cultivated red raspberries Rubus idaeus (Eurasian) or R. strigosus (North American, also known as R. idaeus var. strigosus) are 2 of many Rubus species worldwide.
+The cultivated red raspberries R. idaeus (Eurasian) or R. strigosus (North American, also known as R. idaeus var. strigosus) are 2 of many Rubus species worldwide.
 While the berries are cultivated as food items, the leaves have been used medicinally.
-Raspberries grow as brambles with thorny canes bearing 3-toothed leaflets and stalked white flowers with 5 petals.
+Raspberries grow as prickly shrubs with thorny canes bearing 3-toothed leaflets and stalked white flowers with 5 petals.
 The red berries detach easily from their cores when ripe.